mlr-archive/old-website/about.md

 I am a PhD student in the working group computational statistics at the Ludwig-Maximilians-University Munich.
 My research interests focus on hyperparameter tuning, variable selection, visualizing the predictive performance and gaining insights from machine learning algorithms.
 Further information and contact info is at my [university website](http://www.compstat.statistik.uni-muenchen.de/people/casalicchio/).

+#### Florian Fendt

+I am a graduate student at LMU Munich and also a member of the working group compuational statistics.
+I am working on mlr for almost two years now.
+One of the noteworthy projects I'm doing is concerning my Master's thesis, which implements ordinal regression tasks into our package.
+Visit my [personal website](http://florianfendt.github.io/) to find out more about me.